 - The early method used in Magnatone Vibrato was to use Varistors (variable resistance depending on the voltage placed across it) not very sensitive and need to be driven by high voltage signals over 20V.

-- The OTA Operational Transconductance Amplifier used in EHX Small Stone and Maestro Stage Phaser is a over-complex solution compared to the other solutions.
+- The OTA Operational Transconductance Amplifier used in EHX Small Stone and Maestro Stage Phaser is an over-complex solution compared to the other solutions.

-- The LDR Light Dependent Resistor used in MXR Phase-100 and Univibe are linear and easy to use.
+- The LDR Light Dependent Resistor used on MXR Phase-100 and Univibe is linear and easy to use.

 - MXR Phase90 uses a FET as a variable resistor placed in parallel with R. As it will be seen in the next point, the variable resistor value is proportional to the LFO voltage at the FET gate:

 - If VGS=0: rDS is minimum (rDS=VDS/IDS).
-It goes to Saturation region.
+It goes to the saturation region.

 - If VGS is increased (negatively for n-channel) : rDS value raise.